mjfrigaard/martinfrigaard-io-site/content/about.md

 ## Apps

-I built created a Shiny app for the Diabetes Technology Society's [Blood Glucose Monitor System (BGMS) Surveillance Program](https://www.diabetestechnology.org/surveillance.shtml).
-This application takes the output from a blood glucose monitor and determines the surveillance error grid and accompanying statistics.
+I built a Shiny app for the Diabetes Technology Society's [Blood Glucose Monitor System (BGMS) Surveillance Program](https://www.diabetestechnology.org/surveillance.shtml).
+This application takes an output from a blood glucose monitor (BGM) and determines the surveillance error grid and accompanying statistics.
 Building the results of a [peer-reviewed paper](https://journals.sagepub.com/doi/full/10.1177/1932296814539590) into an app was eye-opening and changed the way I approach research questions and solutions.

-I've found thinking about how the answer to a particular question can be used to solve future problems or give continuous insights.
-Framing research questions like this forces me to put the results into a much broader context.
+I've found thinking about how the answer to a particular question can be used to solve future problems, or put into a tool to provide continuous insights.
+Framing research questions as "what kinds of future problems could an answer to this question solve?" forces the results into a much broader context.

 ## Our company